mapk/monostack/README.md

 ### Foundation

-The Mono theme is built on the [Gutenberg started theme](https://github.com/WordPress/gutenberg-starter-theme).
+The Mono theme is built on the [Gutenberg starter theme](https://github.com/WordPress/gutenberg-starter-theme).

 ### Font Stack